Raise your hand if you’ve heard some of these tips in marketing conferences:

 Now raise your hand if you think that the advice is often vague and doesn’t feel very actionable when going back to the office.

 This blog post will serve 13 actionable tips on how to create shareable content and here you don’t need to leave with empty hands.

 A few notes before I get started, though.

 First, I’ll skip talking about entertaining content being shareable.
 Thus a viral video of your pet doing silly dance moves is shareable, but this entertaining content isn’t often aligned with your product and converting new clients.
 In general, getting it right is tough if the audience doesn’t know you yet.

 Second, I’ll also assume that you’ve thrown away vague customer persona descriptions (see something hilarious I've thrown away) and you've used Fizzle’s audience guide to create brilliant customer stories.

 Third, I’ll be touching images and videos very gently - and concentrating on long-form content.
-We’ve covered the ingredients of a viral live video and tips to create engaging Instagram images earlier.

 Great, I think we are ready to go.